restic/restic/doc/030_preparing_a_new_repo.rst

 A more advanced version of this setup forbids specific hosts from removing files in a repository.
 See the `blog post by Simon Ruderich
 <https://ruderich.org/simon/notes/append-only-backups-with-restic-and-rclone>`_
-for details.
-When using ``restic forget`` on such a repository, additional security considerations apply: please review the documentation on removing backup snapshots.
+for details and the documentation for the ``forget`` command to learn about important security considerations.

 The rclone command may also be hard-coded in the SSH configuration or the user's public key, in this case it may be sufficient to just start the SSH